 The ACA is based on the UNCITRAL Model Law.
 The ACA preserves party autonomy in relation to most aspects of arbitration, such as the freedom to agree upon the qualification, nationality and number of arbitrators (provided this is not an even number), the place of arbitration, choice of law governing the arbitration and the procedure to be followed by the tribunal.
 The principle of party autonomy has recently been confirmed by the Supreme Court in a number of cases.
 The decisions restrict the scope of the Indian courts to intervene in respect of those arbitration proceedings where the seat is non-Indian.

 The Arbitration and Conciliation (Amendment) Act 2015 (the 2015 Amendment Act) amended the ACA.
 This 2015 Amendment Act made the ACA a preferred reference for settlement of commercial disputes, as it not only sets out strict timelines for completion of the arbitral proceedings but also permits parties to choose to conduct arbitration proceedings in a fast-track manner, with the award being granted within six months.
 In addition to the foregoing, a cost regime with regard to providing the costs of arbitration proceedings to a successful party has also been set out.

-On 9 August 2019, the Arbitration and Conciliation (Amendment) Act 2019 came into force, which introduced further changes to the ACA.
-The Tribunal now has a time frame of six months for the completion of pleadings and 12 months thereafter to conclude the arbitration.
+On 9 August 2019, the Arbitration and Conciliation (Amendment) Act 2019 came into force, which introduced changes to the ACA.
+The tribunal now has a time frame of six months for the completion of pleadings and 12 months thereafter to conclude the arbitration.
 This period can be extended by another six months upon the consent of the parties, but any further extensions can only be granted by a court.

 The ACA bars the courts from intervening in an arbitral proceeding except to the extent this is provided for in the Act itself.
 For example: